folk-lab/FastDAC/FastDAQ Command Reference.md

 Returns:
 CLOCK_NOT_READY
 SYNC_NOT_READY

-AWG FUNCTIONS
+# AWG FUNCTIONS

 The FastDAQ has an arbitrary waveform mode where a sequence of DAC setpoints can be assigned to 2 separate wave arrays.
 Up to 100 setpoints can be configured for each wave, and the number of ADC samples to take at each setpoint is specified.
 When an AWG_RAMP sequence is started, the AWG DAC channels assigned to each wave loop through the sequence a specified number of times, then the ramp DAC channels will take a step.
 The AWG waveforms will repeat until the ramp DAC channels finish their ramp.

-ADD_WAVE
+## ADD_WAVE

 ADD_WAVE is used to configure the arbitrary DAC setpoints.
-For each setpoint the number of ADC samples to take is also specified (up to 232-1).
+For each setpoint the number of ADC samples to take is also specified (max 2^32-1).
 The function can be called multiple times until up to 100 setpoints have been stored, and should be sent in groups of 20 setpoints or less to avoid a possible serial buffer overflow.
 Syntax:
 ADD_WAVE,<wave number (0 or 1)>,<Setpoint 0 in mV>,<Number of ADC samples to take at setpoint 0>,?<Setpoint n in mV>,<Number of samples to take at Setpoint n>